Rhiannon Giddens: Musical career

-On November 27, 2015, to coincide with the Black Friday Record Store Day event, Giddens released Factory Girl (EP) on Nonesuch Records, which contained music culled from the same T Bone Burnett–produced sessions that yielded Tomorrow Is My Turn.
+On November 27, 2015, to coincide with the Black Friday Record Store Day event, Giddens released Factory Girl (EP) on Nonesuch Records, which contained music culled from the same T Bone Burnett–produced sessions which yielded Tomorrow Is My Turn.
 A digital version of Factory Girl was made available December 11, 2015.
-The sessions for the album and EP took place in Los Angeles and Nashville, with a multi-generational group of players assembled by Burnett.
-Musicians on Factory Girl include Burnett; fiddle player Gabe Witcher and double bassist Paul Kowert of Punch Brothers; percussionist Jack Ashford of Motown's renowned Funk Brothers; drummer Jay Bellerose; guitarist Colin Linden; veteran Nashville session bassist Dennis Crouch; and Giddens's Carolina Chocolate Drops touring band-mates, multi-instrumentalist Hubby Jenkins and beat-boxer Adam Matta.
+The sessions for the album and EP were in Los Angeles and Nashville, with a multi-generational group of players assembled by Burnett.
+Musicians on Factory Girl include Burnett; fiddle player Gabe Witcher and double bassist Paul Kowert of Punch Brothers; percussionist Jack Ashford of Motown's renowned The Funk Brothers; drummer Jay Bellerose; guitarist Colin Linden from Toronto; veteran Nashville session bassist Dennis Crouch; and Giddens's Carolina Chocolate Drops touring band-mates, multi-instrumentalist Hubby Jenkins, and beat-boxer Adam Matta.

-Rhiannon appeared on Jools Holland's Hootenanny on December 31, 2015, shown on BBC Two.
-She performed songs from her 2015 album Tomorrow Is My Turn, including "Waterboy" and a cover of "St James Infirmary Blues" with Tom Jones.

-She was selected to take part in Transatlantic Sessions in January 2016.
-This collaboration between American and Celtic musicians is a coveted honor.
+Giddens appeared on Jools Holland's Hootenanny on December 31, 2015, shown on BBC Two.
+She performed songs from her 2015 album Tomorrow Is My Turn, including "Waterboy" and a cover of "St. James Infirmary Blues" with Tom Jones.
+In January 2016, she was selected to take part in Transatlantic Sessions.
+The collaboration between American and Celtic musicians is a coveted honor.
 The ensemble performed as part of Celtic Connections in Glasgow, and a short UK/Irish tour.
 Her performances on the tour included the stirring tribute to David Bowie "It Ain't Easy".
+On October 8, 2016, she was featured on Austin City Limits.

-Later in the year, Giddens became the first American to be honored as Folk Singer of the Year at the BBC Radio 2 Folk Awards.
-Later in the year, it was also announced that she would be receiving the prestigious Steve Martin Prize for Excellence in Banjo and Bluegrass.
-Winning this award makes Giddens both the only woman and the only person of color to receive the prize in its six-year history.
-In 2016, it was also announced that Giddens and the Carolina Chocolate Drops would be inducted into the North Carolina Music Hall of Fame.
+Later in 2016, Giddens became the first American to be honored as Folk Singer of the Year at the BBC Radio 2 Folk Awards, and it was announced that she would be receiving the prestigious Steve Martin Prize for Excellence in Banjo and Bluegrass.
+She was the first woman and first person of color to receive the prize.
+Also in 2016, it was announced that Giddens and the Carolina Chocolate Drops would be inducted into the North Carolina Music Hall of Fame.

 In 2017, Giddens became only the fourth musician to perform at both the Newport Folk and Jazz Festivals.
-Later that year, she delivered the keynote address at the World of Bluegrass Business Conference 2017.
-According to Bluegrass Today, "Giddens shattered long-held stereotypes...By the time she was done, she had systematically dismantled the myth of a homogenous Appalachia."
-In June 2017, Giddens appeared in the multi award-winning documentary The American Epic Sessions, directed by Bernard MacMahon, where she recorded "One Hour Mama" and English folk ballad "Pretty Saro", on the restored first electrical sound recording system from the 1920s.
+Later that year, she gave the keynote address at the World of Bluegrass Business Conference 2017.
+According to Bluegrass Today, "Giddens (has) shattered long-held stereotypes...
+By the time she was done, she had systematically dismantled the myth of a homogenous Appalachia."
+In June 2017, Giddens appeared in the multi-award-winning documentary The American Epic Sessions, directed by Bernard MacMahon, where she recorded "One Hour Mama" and English folk ballad "Pretty Saro", on the restored first electrical sound recording system from the 1920s.
 Both performances were released on Music from The American Epic Sessions: Original Motion Picture Soundtrack.
-Upon hearing the playback of these direct-to-disc recordings, she exclaimed "you feel like your soul is coming out of the speaker."
+After hearing the playback of these direct-to-disc recordings, she said, "you feel like your soul is coming out of the speaker."